Chloe Enever

 An ambulance raced her straight to Queen's Hospital for immediate brain surgery.
 The potential risks were terrifying: blood clots, stroke, coma, brain swelling, infections, muscle weakness, memory loss, and speech loss.

 The five-hour wait for surgery was agonizing.
 With it being such an emergency, they just needed to get her into surgery.
 We weren't given any information until it was over.
 Countless questions swirled in our heads: Would they be able to stop the bleeding?
 How severe would her symptoms be even if the surgery was successful?
-And worst of all, would I ever see my sister again?
 The list went on and on.

-Finally, we met with the surgeon.
-The surgery was successful, and Karis was in recovery, but her journey wasn't over.
+The first surgery was successful, and Karis was in recovery, but her journey wasn't over.
 Recovering would be a tough road ahead.

 Seeing her in so much pain, wired to machines, and unable to move, not even to use the toilet, was incredibly difficult.
 Our vibrant, young sister was suffering terribly, and it broke our hearts that we couldn't take her pain away.